gogins/csound-wasm/README.md

 ## Building

+If you are simply going to _use_ csound-wasm, download the binary release hosted here.
+If you are going to _build_ csound-wasm, for example in order to debug or contribute to it, follow these instructions.

 You will need to make sure that the boost header files and the Eigen library for matrix algebra are available to the Emscripten toolchain.
 The easiest way to do this is to install the `libeigen3-dev` and `libboost-dev` system